 Images are powerful things, just ask the Dale Carnegie training team about their memory technique.

 They deliver an amazing process for remembering things, all attached to simple words and images.

 I learnt the technique when I trained with them over 20 years ago, and I can remember it to this day!

-It has also been proven that we have become so used to looking at screens, such as the TV, our level of concentration is greater and we retain more.
+It has also been proven that we have become so used to looking at screens, such as the TV, my level of concentration is greater and we retain more.

 It, therefore, follows that if I was to deliver a training session live to one group, and the same session was recorded and shown to a different group, the recorded session group would retain more information.